ShMcK/WebpackAngularDemos/Part3/README.md

 NODE_ENV=production node node_modules/.bin/webpack-dev-server --content-base app
 ```

+This method can also be used for loading `angular-mocks` during `MODE.test`, etc.

 ## Conclusion

-Webpack require gives you a lot more flexibility for building modular apps.
+Webpack's require gives you a lot more flexibility for building modular apps.

 If you have any suggestions or other uses, post a comment below.